10-week academic project (individual)

 ▫️As I found through my questionnaire, my target users are generally less capable of cleaning, compared to maintenance.

 ▫️Some of my female interviewees expressed that they expect a man to take care of maintenance tasks for them.

-▫️Cleaning is a routine task that brings about more daily challenges, compared to maintenance which only occurs ad hoc.
+▫️Cleaning is a routine task that brings about more daily challenges, compared to maintenance which usually occurs ad hoc.

 As I close off my project, I considered the potential impact and future of my design based on some questions I drew from the Tarot Cards of Tech.

 As the focus of the program was to practice core HCD skills, my project did not include comprehensive assessments of business viability or technical feasibility.
 However, I did give some thought to what would need to happen, from a business standpoint, in order to move Sponges into production.